Adding a new dimension to DFT calculations of solids ...

 WIEN2k is an all-electron scheme including relativistic effects and

 has many features.
 It has been licensed by more than

 3100 user groups and has about 12000 citations on Google scholar (Blaha WIEN2k).

 In the last years it became a tradition to have at least one "WIEN-workshop"

-notes of the last workshop at PennState University / USA), where new and experienced users can learn more about the code,
+every year, where new and experienced users can learn more about the code,

 get intensive hands-on training, interchange ideas and share experiences.